sheetau/PerformanceMonitor/README.md

 ## Performance Monitor for Wallpaper Engine Web Wallpapers

 **Performance Monitor** is a lightweight application designed specifically for Wallpaper Engine web wallpapers.
 It collects system performance data and serves it locally so that your web wallpapers can access real-time metrics.
+When installed, it runs as a Windows service, operating in the background and automatically starting when the system boots.

 ### Features